Tag: ergonomics at home

 Setting up an ergonomic workstation at home can take some time and effort – although the benefits such as fewer injuries, reduced strain, and increased productivity make it worthwhile.

 To save radiology and medical professionals time and effort in setting up their own ergonomic home workstations, Double Black Imaging provides a custom workstation design service to meet your work needs at home.
-Our diagnostic imaging experts can make recommendations and help assemble every piece that’s needed for an ergonomic solution outside of the hospital or medical clinic.
+Our diagnostic imaging experts can make recommendations and help assemble every piece that’s needed for an ergonomic office desk setup outside of the hospital or medical clinic.

 Contact us for more information about our custom workstation design service.